shayan-g/Webscraping-US-Fast-Food-Chains/README.md

 - Financial data collected for publicly traded companies only
 - All datasets joined on state identifiers for comprehensive analysis

+### Viewing

+- Download the HTML File to View it in your browser
+- Open the PDF document within this repository and make sure to show all of the pages

 ## Technical Stack:

 - R with stringr, tibble, tidyverse, rvest for web scraping, yfR for financial data